dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Here I'd show some baseline rules, blocking countries and rate limiting.

-You can define the rules together with the basic policy as a single resource, but I recomend keeping them seperate.
+You can define the rules together with the basic policy as a single resource, but I recommend keeping them seperate.
 ```hcl
 resource "google_compute_security_policy" "default" {
   name        = "basic-policy"